rubenarslan/OSC-ArchivalProject/README.md

 * exports wide format data in CSV, TSV, HTML and Excel

 # todo:
-* todo: max 4 coders per paper? maybe in the future, not now
 * todo: drag and drop study order